pierpaolodimarzo/INTEL-NUC10i5FNH/README.md

 # Intel NUC10i5FNH Hackintosh :sunglasses:

-# LAST UPDATE 0.6.7 OC - EFI continuously updated
+# LAST UPDATE 0.6.8 OC - EFI 🔝 WORK STABLE!

 # Follow me with the stars if you like my EFI ❤️

-EFI for Intel NUC10i5FNH with OpenCore 0.6.7 bootloader
+EFI for Intel NUC10i5FNH with OpenCore 0.6.8 bootloader

 ![descrizione](./Infos/pc.png)